Nicholaswogan/photochem/README.md

 # Photochem

 `Photochem` is a photochemical and climate model of planet's atmospheres.
 Given inputs, like the stellar UV flux, the atmospheric temperature structure, etc., this code will find the steady-state chemical composition of an atmosphere, or evolve atmospheres through time.
-The code also contains 1-D climate models.
+The code also contains 1-D climate models and a chemical equilibrium solver.

 ## Installation

-### Conda
+### Option 1: Conda

 `conda install -c conda-forge photochem`

-### From source
+### Option 2: From source

 You need a Fortran compiler (`gfortran>=9.30`, [install instructions here](https://fortran-lang.org/learn/os_setup/install_gfortran)) and C compiler (e.g. install with `conda install -c conda-forge clang`)